Close Menu

 Is tqdm used for training machine learning algorithms?

 Yes, the tqdm and tqdm_notebook modules are actively used in machine learning.
-It lets you create progress bars and configure it to track certain metrics while the machine-learning experiments run.
+It lets you create progress bars and configure them to track certain metrics while the machine-learning experiments run.

 A quick recap